Questions & Answers

 What is the extractor capacity?

 The extractors are specified for 2, 5 or 16 ounces of properly-prepared raw material.
-Many operators are over-loading by up to 40% with great results meaning the 16oz model can process up to 35lbs per month, the 5oz can process up to 14lbs per month, and the 2oz can process up to 4lbs per month (the specified capacities can be doubled if using post-pressed rosin chips – see below).
+Many operators are over-loading by up to 40% with great results meaning the 16oz model can process up to 60lbs per month, the 5oz can process up to 15lbs per month, and the 2oz can process up to 6lbs per month (the specified capacities can be doubled if using post-pressed rosin chips – see below).
 Using multiple extractors can inexpensively increase capacity.

 CO2 vs. Rosin?

-Rosin leaves a lot of cannabinoids in the post-pressed chips.
+Rosin leaves significant essential oil in the post-pressed chips.
 How do we know this?
-Because one of our customers put a bunch of post-single-pressed chips into his extractor and extracted a LOT of very potent, terpy oil – see the picture above.
+Because one of our customers put a load of post-single-pressed chips into his extractor and extracted a LOT of oil – see the picture above.
 Even if you are rosin-dedicated, you can use our CO2 extractors to maximize the yield from your post-pressed chips!

 What is the “yield”?